tpaviot/ProcessScheduler/docs/resource.md

 !!! note

-  The worker `cost_per_period` is useful to measure the total cost of a resource/a set of resources/a schedule, or to find the schedule that minimizes the total cost of a resource/a set of resources/ a schedule.
+  The worker `cost` is useful to measure the total cost of a resource/a set of resources/a schedule, or to find the schedule that minimizes the total cost of a resource/a set of resources/ a schedule.